nicl/sf2ny/README.md

 * /setup for virtual hosts (local)
 * /setup for db with connection + setup config
-* add simple html template for all routes
+* /add simple html template for all routes
 * add basic routes/content (except blogs)
 * theming for homepage
 * blogging functionality